pgRouting/pgrouting/doc/topology/pgr_analyzeOneWay.rst

 :ein: ``integer`` Number of vertices in the edge_table that reference this vertex as incoming.
 :eout: ``integer`` Number of vertices in the edge_table that reference this vertex as outgoing.
 :the_geom: ``geometry`` Point geometry of the vertex.

-.. rubric:: History

-* New in version 2.0.0

 Additional Examples
 -------------------------------------------------------------------------------